Presented by Paystrubmakr.com By John Wolf

 - Rates paid

 Deductions are the amounts taken out of the gross wages.
-Deductions include state and federal taxes, contributions to benefits like health insurance and social security.
+Deductions include state and federal taxes, and contributions to benefits like health insurance and social security.

 A critical issue for small or one-person companies is ensuring that the employer transfers the respective authorities.
 All ends on a correct W-4.